MinecrackedXD/Minecraft-cloud-gaming/Readme.md

+let me sleep i made this repo today but i dont have time to actually put the files and add instructions.    :/ expect files in around 7 days
+discord: minecrackedxd

 ## bedore you start asuming read this:
 so i know your probably thinking this is affiliated with eaglercraft or some it's playing minecraft in a browser and we all know how eaglercraft got dmca and all blah blah blah distributes minecraft src pirates it blah blah blah exetera yayaya.
 ITS NOT